Steps for Employers To Avoid Employment Litigation

-As a business owner or employer, you want to do everything you can to avoid employee lawsuits, which can be expensive, time-consuming, and bad for business and workplace morale.
+As a business owner or employer, you want to do everything you can to avoid employee lawsuits.
+Legal actions involving employees are expensive, time-consuming, and bad for workplace morale.
 Some of the most common lawsuits that employees bring include:

 What Are Employment Best Practices to Reduce the Risk of Litigation?

-“My best advice to employers is always to have policies in place, to make them real policies that people understand, and that will give employees confidence that they will be treated equally and fairly when matters arise,” says New Jersey employment litigation attorney Wayne J. Positan
+“My best advice to employers is always to have policies in place, to make them real policies that people understand, and that will give employees confidence that they will be treated equally and fairly when matters arise,” says Wayne J. Positan, an employment litigation attorney at Lum, Drasco & Positan in Roseland, New Jersey.

-Three things are essential for reducing the risk of litigation:
+Three things are essential for reducing the risk of litigation include:

 Fair Company Policies